embj-org/ej/guides/src/01-Builder.md

 Now that we've ensured everything is working, it's now time to use EJ.

 ## Step 2: Install EJB

+EJB is available in [crates.io](https://crates.io/crates/ejb) so you can install it like this:

 ```bash
 cargo install ejb